pvlib/pvlib-python/docs/sphinx/source/contributing/introduction_to_contributing.rst

   contributing guidelines.

 While we welcome new contributors, reviewer capacity is limited.
-Therefore, following the guidelines above throughout in the contributing process is critical.
-Since
+Therefore, following the guidelines above throughout the contributing process is critical.

 .. _easy-ways-to-contribute: